 Note that by setting the values of

-to write the solution to
+it is possible to write the solution to a file or, by

-pretty (human-readable) or simple (computer-readable) format.
+a pretty (human-readable) format.

 Option values in applications